-Prerequisites for Student Teaching-(1) Completion of at least two quarters as a full-time student on the college campus; (2) completion of the following courses, or their equivalent: EPG 20, 140 and ED 201 (3) classification of junior, senior, or graduate student.
+Prerequisites for Student Teaching-(1) Completion of at least two quarters as a full-time student on the college campus; (2) completion of the following courses, or their equivalent: EPG 140 and ED 101; (3) classification of junior, senior, or graduate student; (4) in the elementary school completion of ED 110, 112, and 139; in the secondary school completion of ED.
+140 and of 141 in the subject field or fields in which a student does his student teaching.
 Graduate or transfer students applying for student teaching will be held for the same prerequisite courses or their equivalent.
-Students must take their methods and observation, ED 140, 141 in the subject field or fields in which they do their student teaching.

-Before assignments are made, students must have: (1) an average grade of "C" in major courses and a cumulative average of 3.00 (Grades are figured on course work taken at Colorado State College only); (2) completed the prerequisite courses in methods and observation; (3) health, personal characteristics, and professional attitudes considered essential for successful teaching.
+Before assignments are made, students must have: (1) an average grade of "C" in major courses and a cumulative average of 3.00 (Grades are figured on course work taken at Colorado State College only); (2) completed the prerequisite courses; (3) been admitted to the Advanced Teacher Education Program.